 While we cannot prepare students for every situation, we CAN help them think through the qualities of courage and prepare them to act courageously when necessary.
-I use the following demonstration during my courage-themed morning meeting unit.
+I use the following courage activity and demonstration during my courage-themed SEL morning meeting unit.

-In this demonstration, you use a sheet of paper to show how we all have the ability within us to access more strength and courage.
-(NOTE: This activity was adapted from an idea included in the Charlotte-Mecklenburg Courage Curriculum. ) Here’s how you can use this demonstration in your own classroom to encourage your students!
+In this courage activity and demonstration for students, you use a sheet of paper to show how we all have the ability within us to access more strength and courage.
+(NOTE: This courage activity was adapted from an idea included in the Charlotte-Mecklenburg Courage Curriculum. ) Here’s how you can use this courage activity and demonstration in your own classroom to encourage your students!

 -1 sheet of copy paper